MotivatedBlueBoy/CME538-Big-Project/README.md

 6. **Comments**: The comment count of the youtube video

-7. **Top 10 Comments**: The top 10 comment is the video separated by '|,'
+7. **Top 10 Comments**: The top 10 comment in the video and are separated by '|,'

 ### Movie_revenue_predictor-rfr.ipynb

 **Variable Adjustment:** Modify the data within Yearly and Additional Data.
-To let in the model take in the specific data you are interested in.
+To let the model take in the specific data you are interested in.

 **Output:** The result will be a model and multiple graphs showing the feature's performance.

 ### Movie_revenue_predictor-gbr.ipynb
 **Variable Adjustment:** Modify the data within Yearly and Additional Data.
-To let in the model take in the specific data you are interested in.
+To let the model take in the specific data you are interested in.

-**Output:** The result will be model and multiple graphs showing the features performances, Same as above but different model.
+**Output:** The result will be model and multiple graphs showing the feature's performances, the Same as above but a different model.

 **Notes:** When using the Youtube API/TMDB, please refer to the guide below for additional resources for help.

 ## Usage
-Use the 4 ipynb if you want to specific a date you want to get data for.
+Use the 4 ipynb if you want to specify a date you want to get data for.
 After running the data extraction, put the files in their respective folders.
 Run the model, and have a peek at the results!
 ## Dependencies

 - Python 3.8+